solidjs/solid-testing-library/README.md

 ## Issues

-If you find any issues, please [check on the issues page](https://github.com/solidjs/solid-testing-library/issues) if they are already known.
+If you find any issues *with this library*, please [check on the issues page](https://github.com/solidjs/solid-testing-library/issues) if they are already known.
 If not, opening an issue will be much appreciated, even more so if it contains a

 - short description
 - minimal reproduction code